-References to "Bridgford Foods" or the "Company" contained in this Quarterly Report on Form 10-Q (this "Report") refer to Bridgford Foods Corporation.
+References to "Bridgford Foods", "Company", "we", "us" or "our" contained in this Quarterly Report on Form 10-Q (this "Report") refer to Bridgford Foods Corporation.

 Page

 Part I. Financial Information 3

 Item 1.
 Financial Statements 3

 a.
-Condensed Consolidated Balance Sheets as of January 21, 2022 (unaudited) and October 29, 2021 3
+Condensed Consolidated Balance Sheets as of January 20, 2023 (unaudited) and October 28, 2022 3

 b.
-Condensed Consolidated Statements of Operations for the twelve weeks ended January 21, 2022 (unaudited), and January 22, 2021 (unaudited) 4
+Condensed Consolidated Statements of Operations for the twelve weeks ended January 20, 2023 (unaudited) and January 21,2022 (unaudited) 4

 c.
-Condensed Consolidated Statements of Shareholders' Equity for the twelve weeks ended January 21, 2022 (unaudited), and January 22, 2021 (unaudited) 5
+Condensed Consolidated Statements of Shareholders' Equity for the twelve weeks ended January 20, 2023 (unaudited) and January 21, 2022 (unaudited) 5

 d.
-Condensed Consolidated Statements of Cash Flows for the twelve weeks ended January 21, 2022 (unaudited), and January 22, 2021 (unaudited) 6
+Condensed Consolidated Statements of Cash Flows for the twelve weeks ended January 20, 2023 (unaudited) and January 21, 2022 (unaudited) 6

 e.
 Notes to Condensed Consolidated Financial Statements (unaudited) 7

 Item 2.
-Management's Discussion and Analysis of Financial Condition and Results of Operations 15
+Management's Discussion and Analysis of Financial Condition and Results of Operations 14

 Item 3.
-Quantitative and Qualitative Disclosures about Market Risk 24
+Quantitative and Qualitative Disclosures about Market Risk 22

 Item 4.
-Controls and Procedures 24
+Controls and Procedures 22

 Part II.
-Other Information 25
+Other Information 23

 Item 1A.
-Risk Factors 25
+Risk Factors 23

-Item 5.
-Other Information 25

 Item 6.
-Exhibits 26
+Exhibits 24

-Signatures 27
+Signatures 25

-Items 1 and 2 through 4 of Part II have been omitted because they are not applicable with respect to the Company and/or the current reporting period.
+Items 1 and 2 through 5 of Part II have been omitted because they are not applicable with respect to the Company and/or the current reporting period.

+2 of 25